#6 Be Kind To Your Fingers And Wrists… Simple maintenance.

 1- Cold relieves inflammation.
 Physical stress can cause inflammation.
 Every time you wash your hands finish up with a cold water rinse being sure to include your wrists.
 Rinse for 10-15 seconds, or longer if it feels good.
 If you have a condition such as arthritis or Raynaud’s syndrome, cold may not be a good suggestion.
 First check with your doctor if you have a condition that you are unsure about.

 2- Use a bolster for support.
 Be conscious of your joint position while you do what you do.
 You may be able to use a bolster to support your wrists so they are in a more neutral position.
 Perhaps put a pillow under your forearm and elbow.
 Can you make the handle of what you are gripping a bit bulkier so your fingers aren’t so tightly closed?
 It may take some creative thinking on your part.
 For suggestions on helping your hands/wrists while on the computer see my blog post The Laptop Dilemma.
 What to do, what to do?

 3- Rest your joints in a neutral position.
-Take frequent breaks and gently undulate (Blog #1) your fingers, wrists and elbows for a few seconds.
+Take frequent breaks and gently undulate your fingers, wrists and elbows for a few seconds.
 As described in my blog post Undulate!
 A Perfect Way To Start Your Day

 Appreciate your hands.
 Don’t take them for granted.